 If no mode is specified, innobackupex will assume the backup mode.

-If it is not an incremental backup, it connects to the server.
-It waits for slaves in a replication setup if the option --safe-slave-backup is set and will flush all tables with READ LOCK, preventing all MyISAM tables from writing (unless option --no-lock is specified).
+innobackupex will wait for slaves in a replication setup if the option --safe-slave-backup is set and will flush all tables with READ LOCK, preventing all MyISAM tables from writing (unless option --no-lock is specified).

 Locking is done only for MyISAM and other non-InnoDB tables, and only after Percona XtraBackup is finished backing up all InnoDB/XtraDB data and logs.
+Percona XtraBackup will use Backup locks where available as a lightweight alternative to FLUSH TABLES WITH READ LOCK.
+This feature is available in Percona Server 5.6+.
+Percona XtraBackup uses this automatically to copy non-InnoDB data to avoid blocking DML queries that modify InnoDB tables.

 When all the files are backed up, it resumes ibbackup and wait until it finishes copying the transactions done while the backup was done.
 Then, the tables are unlocked, the slave is started (if the option --safe-slave-backup was used) and the connection with the server is closed.
 Then, it removes the xtrabackup_suspended_2 file and permits xtrabackup to exit.